FisherSkyi/classify_denoise_SwinIR/README.md

 ---

-This repository is the official PyTorch implementation of our paper *Road Sign Classification with Denoising Pipeline Approach*
+This repository is the PyTorch implementation of our idea: *Road Sign Classification with Denoising Pipeline Approach*

 #### Contents
 1. [Dataset](#Dataset)